akw105/di2020/_posts/2019-06-18-this-is-a-new-post.md

 ---
 layout: post
-title:  "Should you learn PHP in 2019 - is it worth it?"
+title: Should you learn PHP in 2019 - is it worth it?
-author: john
+author: amy
-categories: [ PHP, Technologies, Skills ]
+categories:
+  - PHP
+  - Technologies
+  - Skills
+topcategory: Skills
+tags:
+  - sticky
 image: assets/images/5.jpg
-comments: false
-tags: [sticky]
 ---
 For those that don’t know, PHP stands for Hypertext Preprocessor and is a server-side programming language.
 For many years developers have been debating the place of PHP in the industry and whether it should be replaced with trendier technologies such as Node.JS or Ruby.